iAmG-r00t/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 		- Each number or word should be separated by a space.
 		- You are allowed to use the standard library.
 	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 9-fizz_buzz.c -o 9-fizz_buzz`
+10. [Triangles](./10-print_triangle.c) : A C program function that prints a triangle, followed by a new line.
+	- Prototype: `void print_triangle(int size);`
+	- You can only use `_putchar` function to print.
+	- Where `size` is the size of the triangle.
+	- If `size` is `0` or less, the function should print only a new line.
+	- Use the character `#` to print the triangle.
+	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 _putchar.c 10-main.c 10-print_triangle.c -o 10-triangles`